LaClimSx/TheForgottenGrimoire/README.md

 # TheForgottenGrimoire
-* Trucs que je sais pas dans quelle catégorie ça va :
-    * Grimoire asset + script
 * Produced [scripts](https://github.com/LaClimSx/TheForgottenGrimoire/tree/main/TheForgottenGrimoire/Assets/Scripts) and assets: Created entirely by your team.
     * Staff asset
     * Grimoire pages
+    * Grimoire script to follow player
+    * Grimoire script to turn pages
     * Spell detection based on the drawing
     * All the spells and their interactions (interactor + interactable) :
         * Fire interactors (fire ball + flame thrower) can burn and destroy fire interactables, and light up designated items (candles...)